kcarmicle/osticket-post-installation-config/README.md

 <img src="https://i.imgur.com/ThwHqpz.png" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 First, we'll configure a Supreme Admin role.
-Log into OsTicket, and click the Admin Panel in the top right.
+Log into osTicket, and click the Admin Panel in the top right.
 Once inside the Admin Panel, click "Agents" tab, and then roles.
 Click "Add New Role" and name it "Surpeme Admin".
 Then, click the Permissions tab and check everything under it, and click "Add Role" once finished.
 </p>
 <br />